Chapter 11: The Social Machine cover

 When you have unlimited patience from your AI teammate, you grow more patient with your human teammates.
 When you can iterate rapidly on ideas with AI assistance, you become less precious about any particular approach with humans.

-Suddenly, I had a coding partner that never slept, never got frustrated, never had conflicting priorities.
-Our conversations were deep, technical, unencumbered by human social dynamics.
-We could explore ideas without ego, iterate without offense, disagree without conflict.
+Sonnet 4 entered the picture and suddenly I had a coding partner that never slept, never got frustrated, never had conflicting priorities.
+Conversations that were deep, technical, unencumbered by human social dynamics.
+Exploring ideas without ego, iterating without offense, disagreeing without conflict.

-The code I was shipping felt different.
+My human colleagues started noticing changes.
+Not just quality or velocity.
+Something more subtle.
+The code felt different.
 More thoughtful.
 More experimental.
 Less defensive.

 When you have unlimited patience from your AI teammate, you grow more patient with your human teammates.
 When you can iterate rapidly on ideas with AI assistance, you become less precious about any particular approach with humans.